dodgeblaster/jscourse/assignments/assignment-1/README.md

 I will be asking the following questions

--   Do the tiles match the data in the javascript file (1 point)
+-   Do the tiles match the data in the javascript file
 -   Did your solution use a loop?
-(1 point)
--   Did you use variables (1 point)
+-   Did you use variables
 -   Did you keep your code shallow (did you stay under 2 nested levels)
--   Do you have 1 button that orders tiles by name
--   Do you have 1 button that orders tiles by color
--   Do you have 1 button that orders tiles by price